-Executive Summary
+Executive Summary1

-The unprecedented speed of innovation exhibited over the last five years and the promise of the industry pipeline provides an important opportunity to improve outcomes for patients.
+The unprecedented speed of innovation exhibited over the last five years and the promise of the industry pipeline2 provides an important opportunity to improve outcomes for patients.
 There is common agreement that the value of innovation is only realised when patients benefit from advances in treatment.
-However, a significant number of medicines are not available across all European Union (EU) markets.
+However, a significant number of medicines are not available across all European Union (EU) markets.3

 EFPIA for many years has looked at the length of time it takes for medicines to be made available.
 As illustrated by the most recent data in the Patient W.A.I.T.
-Indicator Survey in 2019, the average time to reimbursement for innovative treatments across EU and European Economic Area (EEA) countries continues to be as long as 504 days, ranging from 127 days in Germany to over 823 days in Poland.
+Indicator Survey in 2020, the average time to reimbursement for innovative treatments across EU and European Economic Area (EEA) countries continues to be as long as 504 days, ranging from 120 days in Germany to over 883 days in Romania.
 The industry shares concerns about these delays and recognises that delays and the unavailability of medicines harm patients.
-Moreover, there is a concern that delays could worsen as we consider the consequences of COVID-19.
+Moreover, there is a concern that delays could worsen as we consider the ongoing consequences of COVID-19.

-EFPIA has investigated the root cause of unavailability and found there are 10 interrelated factors that explain unavailability and delays.
+EFPIA has investigated the root cause of access inequality and found there are 10 interrelated factors that explain unavailability and delays.
 These are rooted in the medicines access systems and processes in the EU member states and the corresponding impact on commercial decision-making.
 They range from a slow regulatory process to late initiation of market access assessment, to duplicative evidence requirements, to reimbursement delays, and local formulary decisions.
 As the root causes are multifactorial, they can only be solved by different stakeholders working together.
 The industry considers that the root causes of unavailability and delay could be addressed through collaborative work with Member States, European Commission and other stakeholders on proposals to improve availability and reduce delays, these include:

-- Proposals to speed up the regulatory process, delivering safe and high-quality diagnostics, vaccines and treatments to patients as fast as possible - Proposals that aim to increase transparency of information regarding placing on the market of centrally approved products - Proposals to facilitate a process that allows prices to align with value and ability to pay - Proposals to improve the efficiency and quality of value assessment - Proposals to ensure equity of access and solidarity across EU member states
+- Proposals to speed up the regulatory process, delivering safe and high-quality diagnostics, vaccines and treatments to patients as fast as possible - Proposals that aim to increase transparency of information regarding placing on the market of centrally approved products - Proposals to facilitate a process that allows prices to align with value and ability to pay

-&lt;sup>1 Terminology: This paper has adopted the terminology used in the updated W.A.I.T. analysis.
+Terminology: This paper has adopted the terminology used in the updated W.A.I.T. analysis.
 Definitions are in the glossary.
-Patient Access Working Group to provide feedback on terminology to use